-You spend about a third of your life in unconscious sleep so it’s a huge part of your total life.
+You spend about a third of your life asleep.
+Being unconscious is a huge part of your total life.

 Sleep cleans the brain by flushing out waste and improves memory function.
 It stimulates the body to produce hormones and to carry out other important rejuvenation tasks.